theodo/sfEasyGMapPlugin/README.md

               .settings:
                 enabled_modules:      [default, sfEasyGMapPlugin]

-  * Optional: the v3 version still needs an API key for some functionalities, like Geocoding.
-Add the following lines in your `app.yml` file
+  * Google API keys: add the following lines in your `app.yml` file

             [php]
             all: